Should We Stay or Should We Go? When to Switch Schools

 If your child already has an IEP or 504 Plan but problems persist, meet with her teachers and make sure they are adhering to the plan.
 If the issues your child is facing are not resolved after this meeting, you should convene a meeting of your IEP or 504 team.
 The goal of this meeting is to determine if the school is unable or unwilling to address your child’s problems.
 If the answer is yes, you should start the process of looking for a new school.

 This content came from the ADDitude webinar by Susan Yellin, Esq., titled “A Parent’s Guide to Changing Schools: How to Find the Best Match for Your Student with ADHD or LD” That webinar is available for free replay here.
-She is a member of the ADDitude ADHD Specialist Panel.
+She is a member of the ADDitude ADHD Medical Review Panel.